Making DIY emergency candles is a smart move for anyone who wants to be ready for unexpected power cuts or other emergencies.

 Almost all serious candle-makers will say that they like beeswax better than petroleum-based paraffin for their candles.
 However, don’t dismiss paraffin either.

-In this DIY project, I was able to test both beeswax and paraffin (my bee-farmer friend gave me some wax and the paraffin I bought for cheap online).
-The paraffin actually ended up being easier to work with.
+In this DIY project, I tested both beeswax and paraffin (my bee-farmer friend gave me some wax and the paraffin I bought for cheap online).
+The paraffin ended up being easier to work with.

-- Longer burn time: A 3x6" beeswax candle will burn for about 110 hours, versus just 60 for paraffin.
+- Longer burn time: A 3×6″ beeswax candle will burn for about 110 hours versus just 60 for paraffin.